Skip to main content

 Brokers' loans (the credit financing margin purchases) rose from 1 billion dollars in 1920 to 8.5 billion by September 1929.
 Margin requirements were 10 per cent; a small fall in stock prices wiped out leveraged positions.

-What is investment trusts and holding companies?
+What are investment trusts and holding companies?

 Show answer